The Blue Screen of Death: Causes and How to Fix It

 Scanning Windows for viruses and malware

-A computer virus or type of malware can corrupt your files and cause a blue screen error.
+Computer viruses or malware can corrupt your files and cause a blue screen error.
 To fix it, you'll need to remove the virus.
 The best way to do this is by completing an antivirus scan.
 It will look at every file on your computer and locate any viruses.

 We conducted several tests, and this is what we found to be the best antivirus software for Windows.

-Windows recommends trying to remove disk space before attempting to reinstall it.
+Windows recommends removing disk space before attempting to reinstall it.
 Low disk space can make it difficult for Windows to function properly.
 Try deleting some files first to see if it helps remove the BSOD.
-It also recommends trying to reset Windows before reinstalling it as it's possible to preserve your files while removing downloaded apps.
+It also recommends trying to reset Windows before reinstalling it, as it's possible to preserve your files while removing downloaded apps.

-The exact process to reinstall Windows will depend on if you are using Windows 11 or 10.
+The exact process for reinstalling Windows will depend on whether you are using Windows 11 or 10.
 You can view specific instructions to determine which option is best for you.

 +